lawrenceN/my_city/README.md

 - Sets are collections of unique elements with fast membership tests.

-4. **Togggling favorites by use of Set.insert/ set.remove**
+4. **Togggling favorites by use of Set.insert/ Set.remove**

 This is found in the List where each row passes a closure to AttractionRowView.

 ```
-// ORIGINAL -  only add favorites, never remove it
+// original code -  only add favorites, never remove it
 List(filteredAttractions) { attraction in
     AttractionRowView(
         attraction: attraction,